john-joyner/AzureAutomationConfigurations/README.md

 Start-DefaultWebSite / (Windows) Starts the default web site on an IIS computer via an Azure Monitor alert action group

-FGT-add-IP-to-group / (Windows) Used as a SOAR action with Azure Sentinel, adds an IP address to a blocked address group in the firewall
+FGT-add-IP-to-group / (Windows) Used as a SOAR action with Azure Sentinel, adds an IP address to a blocked address group in the firewall (SEE .TXT FILE FOR NOTES)